@import - Importing data

 @import off;

-The ALTER statement is dealing with the root cause why the import failed.
+The ALTER statement is dealing with the root cause of why the import failed.
 The name column was too small.

 Note that when continuing an import, the commands @import set and @import target is not specified.
 The settings and target from the old import is used.